 In my mind, that isn’t the biggest risk in investing for retirement.
 The biggest risk (and this is just one financial planner’s opinion) is not achieving your financial goals.
 Day-to-day volatility in your accounts is not risk.
 That’s the price of admission to investing.
 The real risk is running out of money before you die.
 It’s having no money left to pay for treatment for chronic illness in your 80’s, and becoming a burden to loved ones.
 While there are no guarantees that life will go according to your best-laid plans, you can stack the odds in your favor by doing financial planning.
 Once you have your goals clearly defined, and you’ve examined your tolerance for market volatility, you can begin to piece together the investment plan.
 It’s not a silver bullet for everyone, but it will be your silver bullet.

 Portfolio diversification can be a tricky thing, and we’re here to help.
-Our financial planners will review your portfolio, stress-test it, and report back to you potential risks and opportunities.
-If you’re interested in this process, feel free to give our office a call any time at 913-393-1000 or fill out the form below and we will be in contact to schedule a time with you.
+Our financial planners will review your portfolio, stress-test it, and report back to your potential risks and opportunities.
+If you’re interested in this process, feel free to give our office a call any time at 913-393-1000 or schedule a complimentary consultation below and we will be in contact to schedule a time with you.